CentaurusInfra/mizar/docs/design/Zeta_System_Design.md

 node information and Zeta Gateway Cluster assignment.
-After the registration, Zeta Control Plane will provision the Network Node as either Forwarding node (FWD for short) or Distributed Flow Table node (DFN for short) or both, depends on hardware capabilities and scaling demand for the particular Network node type.
+After the registration, Zeta Control Plane will provision the Network Node as either Forwarding node (FWD for short) or Distributed Flow Table node (FTN for short) or both, depends on hardware capabilities and scaling demand for the particular Network node type.
 To simplify the architecture description, we will view FWD and FTN as separate nodes from now on even though a single Zeta Network node can serve as both FWD